MIT-Emerging-Talent/ELO2-Smart-Pantry-Manager/.github/ISSUE_TEMPLATE/meeting_agenda.md

 ---
 name: meeting agenda
 about: A template issue for planning meetings
-title: "Agenda: \_\_"
+title: 'Agenda:   '
-labels: agenda
+labels: ''
+assignees: ''

 ---

 <!-- Make your issue easy to find: